Ideas to help your family transition to learning from home

 Teachers know this key idea well.
 The first week of school in any classroom is setting up common expectations, rules, or agreements.
 We establish a culture of respect and a positive learning environment in the classroom.
 We use positive actions like “use indoor voices”, not negative actions like “do not yell.”
 I’m reading a wonderful parenting book by Dr. Laura Markham right now – Peaceful Parent, Happy Siblings: How to Stop the Fighting and Raise Friends for Life.
 Yes, perfect timing!!
 By the way, I also highly recommend her book “Peaceful Parent, Happy Kids.”
 In her sibling book, she recommends making family rules.
 Family rules or agreements help us all know the expectations for how to treat each other.
 They help us establish our family’s core values – like kindness or gratitude.

 My kids and I created our own family rules together a few months ago (grab the cute chalk/white board I have here) and I can’t tell you how helpful they’ve already been when I’m trying to calm down a fight or solve a problem.
 “Remember in our family that we are always kind.
 Are you listening to your sister?”
-The kids drew the little pictures next to the rules and we have been talking about them often.
 I’ve been more grateful than ever that we have them to refer to this week, and I hope that setting some guidelines will help your family, too!

 Make a family chore chart

 Let’s be honest, having everyone home together every day is going to take a toll on your home.
 We have family chores in our house, and I’ve been adding on chores for the older two kids this week.
 Again, you’re a family and this is a new reality for all of you.
 Prioritize working together to get things done.
-The back of our white board for family rules has a chalk board where we wrote our chore chart with chalk markers.
+We wrote our chore chart with these chalk markers.

 Just make a list for who does what to have a handy reminder for how each family member helps.
 If you haven’t done this before, try to add one new chore at a time, and don’t forget to teach your child how to do it.
 My seven-year-old empties the dishwasher in our house.
 I set up expectations for how to do it safely and carefully (e.g. Mommy does the knives, he stacks up breakable bowls and plates on the counter for me to put in upper cabinets, etc.), and we practiced together many times.